rhai-code/instructlab-granite-images/granite-cpu.md

 Arguments can be passed to llama.cpp by using environment variables prefixed with "LLAMA_".

-For example, to pass the "--port" argument, set the environment variable "LLAMA_PORT" when runnig the container e.g.
+For example, to pass the "--port" argument, set the environment variable "LLAMA_PORT" when running the container e.g.

 `docker run --network host --ipc=host -it -e "LLAMA_PORT=8090" redhat/granite-7b-lab-gguf -s`